Back to Blogs

 The Solution: An Event-Driven Observability Framework

 Our strategy rejects localized monitoring in favor of a strictly centralized approach.
-We capture everything via an Organization Log Sink, persist it cleanly in BigQuery for historical SLA analysis, and run intelligent parsing code against the data to construct actionable human-readable contextual alerts.
+We capture everything via an Organization Log Sink, persist it cleanly in BigQuery for historical SLA analysis, and run intelligent event classification against the data to construct actionable, context-rich alerts — eliminating noise while guaranteeing zero missed incidents.

 Step 1: Aggregating Events at the Organization Level